Aura (symptom)

 An aura is a perceptual disturbance experienced by some with epilepsy or migraine.
-An epileptic aura is a seizure.
+An epileptic aura is actually a minor seizure.

 Epileptic and migraine auras are due to the involvement of specific areas of the brain, which are those that determine the symptoms of the aura.
-Therefore, if the visual area is affected, the aura will consist of visual symptoms, while if a sensory one, then sensory symptoms will occur.
+Therefore, if the visual area is affected, the aura will consist of visual symptoms, while if a tactile sensory one, then tactile sensory symptoms will occur.

 Epileptic auras are subjective sensory or psychic phenomena due to a focal seizure, i.e. a seizure that originates from that area of the brain responsible for the function which then expresses itself with the symptoms of the aura.
 It is important because it makes it clear where the alteration causing the seizure is located.
 An epileptic aura is in most cases followed by other manifestations of a seizure, for example a convulsion, since the epileptic discharge spreads to other parts of the brain.
 Rarely it remains isolated.
 Auras, when they occur, allow some people who have epilepsy time to prevent injury to themselves and/or others when they lose consciousness.

 Migraine

 The aura of migraine is visual in the vast majority of cases, because dysfunction starts from the visual cortex.
 The aura is usually followed, after a time varying from minutes to an hour, by the migraine headache.
 However, the migraine aura can manifest itself in isolation, that is, without being followed by headache.
 The aura can stay for the duration of the migraine; depending on the type of aura, it can leave the person disoriented and confused.
 It is common for people with migraines to experience more than one type of aura during the migraine.
-Most people who have auras have the same type of aura every time.
+Some people who have auras have the same type of aura every time.

 Auras can also be confused with sudden onset of panic, panic attacks or anxiety attacks, which creates difficulties in diagnosis.
-The differential diagnosis of patients who experience symptoms of paresthesias, derealization, dizziness, chest pain, tremors, and palpitations can be quite challenging.
+The differential diagnosis of patients who experience symptoms of paresthesias, derealization, dizziness, chest pain, tremors, and palpitations can be challenging.